 Each 12 ounce serving has 260 calories, 15 grams protein, 48 grams carb, 2 grams fat, 7 grams fiber, and 275 mg. of potassium.

-Muffins made ahead and frozen are a fast breakfast idea
+Muffins are a fast breakfast idea

 This is about as easy as it gets and you know what’s going into your body.
 Make ahead of time, freeze, and grab as needed.
 Let thaw as you shower.
 Enjoy with some orange juice or low sodium V-8 juice.